-Institutions are required to disclose to HLC if another recognized accrediting agency has placed the institution on a sanction or probation, or if it has been subject to an adverse action, including the denial of accreditation or withdrawal of accreditation.
-HLC policy requires disclosures to be made regarding such actions from any accrediting agency that is recognized by the U.S. Department of Education and/or Council on Higher Education Accreditation (CHEA).
+Institutions are required to disclose to HLC if another recognized accreditor has placed the institution on a sanction or probation, or if it has been subject to an adverse action, including the denial of accreditation or withdrawal of accreditation.
+HLC policy requires disclosures to be made regarding such actions from any accreditor that is recognized by either the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA).

-- The data displayed is based on information received by HLC from either the institution or the agency, regardless of status.
-This list may be incomplete. - If the institution is on a sanction or probation with a recognized agency and it is not listed, if the institution has been subject to an adverse action from another recognized accrediting agency and it is not listed, or if the standing displayed with an agency is not correct, please contact legalaffairs@hlcommission.org.
-In the correspondence, please include a copy of the most recent action letter from the agency and the change being requested. - Institutions do not need to report additional accreditation relationships that are not displayed if the institution is in good standing with the agency.

-• An end date is only displayed if HLC has a record of the institution's accreditation relationship with the listed agency having ceased.
+- Canopy will display a list of the institution's accreditation relationships with other recognized accreditors that have been reported to HLC.
+The data displayed is based on information received by HLC from either the institution or the accreditor, regardless of status.
+This list may be incomplete. - If the institution is on a sanction or probation with a recognized accreditor and it is not listed, or if the institution has been subject to an adverse action from a recognized accreditor and it is not listed, or if the standing displayed with an accreditor is not correct, please contact legalaffairs@hlcommission.org.
+In the correspondence, please include a copy of the most recent action letter from the accreditor and the change being requested. - Institutions do not need to report additional accreditation relationships that are not displayed if the institution is in good standing with the accreditor. - An end date is only displayed if HLC has a record of the institution resigning its accreditation or the accreditor denying or withdrawing the institution's accreditation or pre-accreditation status.